The Importance of Protecting Your International Workforce

 Key benefits include:

-- Flexible Terms: Coverage can range from one to 25 years or more, depending on your organization’s needs and employee profiles.
+Flexible Terms: Coverage can range from 1 to 25 years or more, depending on your organization’s needs and your employees’ profiles.

-- Worldwide Protection: Ensures employees are covered no matter where they live or work.
+Worldwide Protection: Ensures employees are covered regardless of their location, whether they live or work abroad.

 Corporate Liability Insurance for International Operations